Double feature: Decline

 The double bill was sold on a percentage basis and each feature was given equal billing in newspaper advertisements and promotional materials.
 Since the trailers and advertising promoted the two titles, exhibitors were discouraged from separating the features in the package.
-To distributors and exhibitors, it was a substantially different policy than the standard double feature in that it was not a top-billed A feature combined with a minor-billed support feature sold at a flat rate (a B movie).
+To distributors and exhibitors, it was a substantially different policy than the standard double feature in that it was not a top-billed A feature combined with a minor-billed support feature sold at a flat rate (a B-movie).

-By the mid-1960s, double features had been mostly abandoned in non–drive-ins in favor of the modern single-feature screening, in which only one feature film is exhibited.
+By the mid-1960s, double features had mostly left in non–drive ins in favor of the modern single-feature screening, in which only one feature film is exhibited.
 However, double bills of popular series that had previously been run as a single feature, such as the James Bond and Matt Helm series in the superspy genre, and the Man with No Name and The Stranger spaghetti Westerns were re-released together by the main studios.

 The end of the first-run double feature also saw the end of continuous screenings, an exhibition policy where a theater opened at 10:30 or 11:00 AM and ran the program without breaks until 12:00 midnight.
 Customers bought tickets and entered the theater at any time during the program.

+The Rocky Horror Picture Show and its 1973 stage predecessor The Rocky Horror Show reference the practice in their opening song "Science Fiction/Double Feature" and are largely inspired by B-movies presented in these showings.
+The movie itself was and still is often shown as a double feature with Shock Treatment, a loose follow-up by the same directors.

-While most cinemas have discontinued the practice of showing the double feature, it has nostalgia appeal.
+While most cinemas have long discontinued the practice of showing double features, it has nostalgic appeal.
 The Astor Theatre in St. Kilda, Melbourne, Australia, established in 1936, continues the tradition of the double feature to this day.
+Many repertory houses continue to show two films, usually related in some way, back to back.

 Short films still occasionally precede the feature presentation (Pixar films generally feature a short, for example), but the double feature is now effectively extinct in first-run movie theaters in the U.S.

-Following the success of Who Framed Roger Rabbit, three Roger Rabbit cartoon shorts were created to be shown as preludes to other Disney films, in an effort to revive the viewing of cartoon shorts before major films.
-Only three were made and the scheme failed.

-Many repertory houses continue to show two films, usually related in some way, back to back.
+In summer 1989, Paramount's Star Trek V: The Final Frontier and Indiana Jones and the Last Crusade were re-released to theaters as a double bill in response to Star Trek V′s individual box office performance.

-During the 1990s, many VHS cassettes that showed two films on the same tape (the second was often a sequel to the first film) were self-named as "double features."
+During the 1990s, many videotapes that contained two films on the same tape (with the second often a sequel to the first) were described as "double features," a practice that was later extended to DVDs.